awsdocs/aws-cdk-guide/doc_source/cli.md

 ### Specifying outputs file<a name="w386aac23b7c31c13"></a>

 If your stack declares AWS CloudFormation outputs, these are normally displayed on the screen at the conclusion of deployment\.
-To write them to a file in JSON format, use the `--output-file` flag\.
+To write them to a file in JSON format, use the `--outputs-file` flag\.

 ```
-cdk deploy --output-file outputs.json MyStack
+cdk deploy --outputs-file outputs.json MyStack
 ```

 ## Security\-related changes<a name="cli-security"></a>